Greed vs. Holistic Wellness: Corporate Greed in Healthcare

 Creating a Personalized Health Plan

-Think about what you need for your health and what you want to achieve.
-Work with doctors to make a plan that includes both standard treatments and things like diet, exercise, and stress relief.
+- Work with doctors to create a plan that includes both standard treatments and holistic practices like diet, exercise, and stress relief.

 Local Resources and Support Networks